FilRip/Explorip/README.md

 Desktop
 -------
-Launch Explorip with "desktops" as command line arguments to use the new desktop background
+Launch Explorip with "<b>desktops</b>" as command line arguments to use the new desktop background